The Settings module allows you to configure the organisation-wide settings for the contact centre.

 External Ring Timeout

 This can be used to set the time out for Outbound Calls.
-When set, the system will mark the call as "No answer" if the Customer does not answer the call in the specified time.
+When set, the system will mark the call as "No Answer" if the Customer does not answer the call in the specified time.

-7. Timezone Settings
+7. Chat Settings

 These settings define two parameters that adjust the operation of the system to meet local conventions - the organisation timezone and the date format used in all record displays.

-The Organisation Timezone defines the location of the contact centre and implicitly defines the rules for the application of daylight savings time.
+The Organisation region defines the location of the contact centre and implicitly defines the rules for the application of daylight savings time.
 It is used to control when events occur in the system, to try and ensure all operations take place at times that are convenient to the affected parties.
 However, since a contact centre may have agents in multiple timezones, and be servicing contacts in multiple timezones, separate timezone settings are also available for users, agents, contacts and campaigns.
 Obviously, if the contact centre's operations are confined to just one timezone, all these timezone settings will be the same.

 The Organisation Timezone can be selected by first selecting the region, and then the specific timezone within that region, from the drop-down lists.

 The fields in the drop-down lists use the IANA Timezone database.
 The IANA convention refers to timezones using a concatenation of the region and the local timezone description, separated by a '/' character.
 For example, "Australia/Sydney".